DanielGall500/Grew-TSE/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Grew-TSE is a tool for the query-based generation of custom minimal-pair syntactic tests from treebanks for Targeted Syntactic Evaluation of LLMs.
 The query language of choice is [GREW (Graph Rewriting for NLP)](https://grew.fr/).
 Pronounced a bit like the german word Grütze, meaning grits or groats.
+It is available on the Python Package Index [here](https://pypi.org/project/grew-tse/).

 The general research question that Grew-TSE aims to help answer is:
 <br>_Can language models distinguish grammatical from ungrammatical sentences across syntactic phenomena and languages?_